nsbeucalgary-tech/black-brilliance-network-mentorship-portal/README.md

 ```

 ## Branch Convention:
-For each Page in the application please create a branch ant the branch name should be based on the jira tickets for example - "Login-Page"
+For each Page in the application please create a branch and the branch name should be based on the jira tickets for example - "Login-Page"

 ## Commit Convention:
 ### General Commit